-Judge Gil Jones, Credentialed Advanced Mediator (TMCA1) & Retired District Judge
+Judge Gil Jones, Credentialed Distinguished Mediator (TMCA1) & Retired District Judge

 After 16 wonderful years serving the people of the 33rd Judicial District of Texas, I left the active bench on December 31, 2012.
 In January a new career began, one of dispute resolution through mediation and arbitration combined with continuing to sit as an assigned (“visiting”) judge when asked.
 I now practice solely as a certified mediator and in other areas of dispute resolution; and neither practice law nor any longer sit as a visiting judge.